R.U.O.K — Are you OK?

 After gathering notes, I noticed repeating patterns in people’s preferences for their living needs.
 Some of which are privacy, freedom, and safety.

-Combining synthesis and insights from the interviews, I came up with 4 meta insights.
+Combining synthesis and insights from the interviews, 4 meta insights were formed.
+Then, I came up with some How-might-we (HMW) statements to address each meta.

 I narrowed down to 3 HMW statements to do some quick sketches.